Turning Inward Counseling | Anxiety, Stress & Depression Therapy in Ohio

 2. Therapy as a Journey, Not a Fix

 Mainstream therapy often positions itself as a means to "fix" symptoms.
-But healing isn’t about becoming "normal"—it’s about discovering who you truly are.
+But healing isn’t about becoming "normal" it’s about discovering who you truly are.
 Growth happens when we stop chasing quick solutions and instead embrace the ongoing process of self-discovery.
-Using mindfulness, creative exploration, and somatic practices, I help clients shift from symptom-management to a deeper, more fulfilling journey toward self-awareness and peace.
+I use techniques that help clients shift from symptom-management to a deeper, more fulfilling journey toward self-awareness and peace.

 3. Self-Pay as a Path to True Freedom

-Insurance companies dictate much of modern therapy—determining how long treatment lasts, what’s considered "medically necessary," and even how we define mental health struggles.
-While I continue to accommodate insurance clients, I advocate for self-pay as a powerful alternative.
+Insurance companies dictate much of modern therapy, determining how long treatment lasts, what’s considered "medically necessary," and even how we define mental health struggles.
+While I continue to accommodate current insurance clients, I advocate for self-pay as a powerful alternative.
 It allows clients to shape their own healing journey, free from external constraints and arbitrary timelines.

 4. The Power of Slowing Down